Safeguarding Policy – Devon Lieutenancy

 2. Designated Safeguarding Lead

-The designated safeguarding lead for the Lord-Lieutenancy is Deputy Lieutenant Steve Pearce assisted by Rosalie Robison, Executive Assistant to the Lord-Lieutenant.
+The designated safeguarding lead for the Lord-Lieutenancy is Paul Netherton OBE DL assisted by Rosalie Robison, Deputy Clerk to the Lord-Lieutenant.
 If a member of the Lieutenancy suspects a breach of Safeguarding or a cause for concern, then they must contact the above as soon as possible who will be responsible for notifying the Lord Lieutenant and the Local Authority Designated Officer (LADO).

-Steve Pearce and Rosalie Robison can be contacted via the circulated Lieutenancy contact list.
+Paul Netherton and Rosalie Robison can be contacted via the circulated Lieutenancy contact list.
+Or at [email protected]

 The designated safeguarding leads will ensure that the Lieutenancy is kept up to date with key safeguarding developments locally and nationally.